jcatala/gbrx/README.md

 # Go blind Receptor

-Main usage is to put up an HTTPServer that will notify out the hits, with certain prefix to not get fucked by chinese scanners
+Main usage is to put up a "rogue HTTPServer" that will notify out the hits to a telegram bot, configurable to respond to a certain prefix to not get fucked by chinese scanners.

 # Install